Constant fear, missed milestones, and showers before hugs: The coronavirus is unleashing an agonizing ‘new normal’ on medical workers and their families

 The pandemic is causing physical and emotional weariness

-But he has “promised me to not sugar coat anything that he hears,” she said, and “he knows I need to talk through things, too, and he consoles me when I get emotional about all of it.”

-Trying to deal with the coronavirus on the work and home front has caused Ryan Alek to lose a lot of weight, and the skin on his hands is dry and cracking from the constant washing and sanitizing.
+Ryan Alek has already lost weight, and the skin on his hands is dry and cracking from the constant washing and sanitizing.

+But Amanda said he has “promised me to not sugar coat anything that he hears.”

+“He knows I need to talk through things, too, and he consoles me when I get emotional about all of it,” she added.

-Like the Rahims, the Aleks are also taking precautions to prevent the COVID-19 virus from breaching their house.
+Like the Rahims, the Aleks are also taking precautions to prevent the coronavirus from breaching their house.

 Before the outbreak, the couple’s youngest daughter used to drop whatever she was doing when she spotted her father at the back door and scream, “Daddy!”